rileyle/UCGretina/README.md

 Several examples are in the examples subdirectory, including illustrations of fitting simulations to measured source and in-beam spectra.
-In the examples, the GrROOT package is used for sorting the mode 2 output from UCGretina.
+In the examples, the GRUTinizer package is used for sorting the mode 2 output from UCGretina.

 ## Selected Macro File Commands ##